stronnag/mwptools/src/samples/crsf/README.md

 ## Introduction

-This small project illustrates my effort to understand the CRSF telemetry protocol.
+This small project illustrates an effort to understand the CRSF telemetry protocol.
 The protocol is actually quite simple.

 ## CRSF

 ### Detection

-CSRF data consists of frames decribing a data item (GPS, BATTERY etc.).
+CSRF data consists of frames describing a data item (GPS, BATTERY etc.).
 Auto-detection is problematic.
 Looking for `0xea` and applying heuristics over the frame seems like the best bet.

 ### Frame Format